TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 - The message_index field is a constantly incrementing sequence number, which is used to identify individual messages and the replies to them.
 - The message_type field contains a unique identifier that matches one of the protobufs we can deserialize.

 The game messages are quite easy to handle, we just read the message_type and deserialize the data with the appropriate protobuf.
 But how do we know what protobuf matches each value?
-Well suprisingly this is actually super easy.
+Well surprisingly this is actually super easy.

 If we break out Ghidra and try simply searching for the names of different protobufs (which we know already from the RTTI information), we will find a function like this for each of them.
 It is essentially registering the protobuf as a valid message, and the function that that is invoked, which I've called "RegisterMessageType", contains the id of the message as its second parameter (in this case RequestCreateBloodMessageResponse has an id of 0x0397).